Tour de Romandie

-The Tour de Romandie is a stage race which is part of the UCI World Tour.
+The Tour de Romandie is a stage race that is part of the UCI World Tour.
 It runs through the Romandie region, or French-speaking part of Switzerland.
 The competition began in 1947, to coincide with the 50-year anniversary of Swiss Cycling.
 It was held without interruption until the COVID-19 pandemic caused the cancellation of the 2020 edition.

 The course of the race usually heads northwards towards the Jura mountains and Alpine mountain ranges of western Switzerland.
 The race traditionally starts with an individual time trial prologue and ends with an individual time-trial in hilly terrains, often in Lausanne.
 The final time-trial traditionally starts in the stadium north of Lausanne, goes downhill southwards to Lake Léman (Lake Geneva), and makes its way back uphill to the stadium again.
 The winner and several of the top-ten finishers are usually excellent time trialists.